idec-teams/2023_Evolution_Suisse/docs/project/results.md

 </figcaption>
 </figure>

 Once again, time constraints did not allow us to test variants, but we were able to show that we had successfully silenced the native CERK1 genes.
-We did this by performing a ROS burst assay, where the silenced plants showed no response to chitin when compared to non-VIGS plants (Figure 15).
+We did this by performing a ROS burst assay, where the silenced plants showed no response to chitin when compared to non-VIGS plants (**Fig. 15**).

 <figure markdown>